 We love Raspberry PI, but it always appeared unfair to us that autopilot applications were limited on the platform.
 Lack of servo connectivity, sensors breakout boards had to hang on wires creating one big mess.
-DIY Autopilots were evolving for a long time strating from 8-bit arduino/pic platforms and coming to 32-bit ARM microprocessors, but we believe that where we should be now are SoC Linux autopilots.
-Linux gives you unlimited functionality and ease of integration of new payloads, just think of it – how would you usually connect a 3G modem to an arduino?
-Purchasing special schields, hooking up with wires, soldering, searching for libraries for that specific chip..
-We were there, and we know that most of the time you spend developing a new device goes to searching for bugs in interfacing to modules.
-Imagine simply getting a 3G USB dongle from a shop nearby, plugging it into socket on your autopilot and thats it!
+DIY Autopilots were evolving for a long time starting from 8-bit Arduino/pic platforms and coming to 32-bit ARM microprocessors, but we believe that where we should be now are SoC Linux autopilots.
+Linux gives you unlimited functionality and ease of integration of new payloads, just think of it–how would you usually connect a 3G modem to an Arduino?
+Purchasing special shields, hooking up with wires, soldering, searching for libraries for that specific chip… We were there, and we know that most of the time you spend developing a new device goes to searching for bugs in interfacing to modules.
+Imagine simply getting a 3G USB dongle from a shop nearby, plugging it into the socket on your autopilot and thats it!
 You are connected!
 Geotag pictures from the camera?
 Easy!
 Send files or even compressed video over WI-FI?
 There for you!

 With great processing power come great opportunities.
-Raspberry Pi makes RTK on autopilot possible, you just need a right GPS module.
+Raspberry Pi makes RTK on autopilot possible, you just need the right GPS module.

 So what do we have?

 Best in class barometric altimeter.
 The resolution could be configured down to 10 centimeters.
-Sensor provides temperature measurements and is factory calibrated in a wide temperature range.
+The sensor provides temperature measurements and is factory calibrated in a wide temperature range.

 4-channel 16bit ADC.
 Measure voltage, connect temperature, humidity, CO2 and many other analog sensors.